 Dan is the current Deputy Head and Director of Sport at Clare Mount Specialist Sports College having spent 20 years working in education and sports development as a PE teacher, Sports coordinator and Partnership Development Manager.
 Dan has a Degree in Sport, Social Policy and Management and a Masters in Advanced Educational Practice.
 He firmly believes that 'sport changes lives' and throughout his career has utilised the power of sport to boost attendance, behaviour, self-esteem, attainment and employ-ability skills.
 Dan has seen first hand the impact Underground Training can have on young people and the staff at his school.

-I have always been interested in all sports and fitness especially football.
-I represented my school playing for Liverpool Schoolboys and went on to play at Blackburn Rovers and Bury at semi professional level.
-I also coached football at all levels.
+Kevin have always been interested in all sports and fitness, especially football.
+He represented his school playing for Liverpool Schoolboys and went on to play at Blackburn Rovers and Bury at semi professional level.
+Kevin has also coached football at all levels.

-I worked in the third sector (not for profit) as an Employer Liaison Officer dealing with employers, councils, trade unions, Chambers of Commerce DWP.
-I also did Information Advice and Guidance (IAG) working with vulnerable people and voluntary groups etc. I was also a director of Kirkby Unemployed Centre (now closed).
+Kevin has worked in the third sector (not for profit) as an Employer Liaison Officer dealing with employers, councils, trade unions, Chambers of Commerce DWP.